CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/connected-azure-arc.png "Connected to Arc")

 1. Let's verify the onboarding of **ubuntu-k8s** server on Azure Arc from Azure portal.
-Switch to the browser tab where you have logged into Azure portal already in step 1 and browse **azure-arc** resource group to verify whether the **ubuntu-k8s** resource of resource type: **Server - Azure Arc** got created.
+Switch to the browser tab where you have logged into Azure portal already in step 1 and browse TO **azure-arc** resource group

+1. Now click on Refresh from the azure-arc overview page.

+1. Then search and verify if **ubuntu-k8s** resource of resource type: **Server - Azure Arc** got created.
 Click on the resource to get more information.

    ![](.././media/varify-onboard-arc-ubuntuk8s.png "ubuntu k8s onboarded")

 1. On **ubuntu-k8s** Server - Azure Arc **Overview** page, verify that the status is **Connected**.
-Let's also check other details from this tab like Computer name, Operating system, Operating system version and Agent version of ubuntu machine.
+You can also check other details from this tab like Computer name, Operating system, Operating system version and Agent version of ubuntu machine.
-   > **Note**: Operating system and Agent version are getting updates very frequently, it may not match with below screenshot.
+   > **Note**: Operating system and Agent version that you see may not match with the provided screenshot if there were any updaes to the Agent/ OS Version.

    ![](.././media/ubuntu-k8s-overview-status.png "ubuntu k8s onboard status check")